YOUR AKO OFFLINE DIGITAL DASHBOARD

 Yes, we just wrote about how there is no printing access, but PrinterLogic successfully completed a print client trial with USSOCOM where they “improved print availability, streamlined printer deployments and future-proofed their print environment.”
 PrinterLogic enables users logged into the Azure Virtual Desktop (AVD).

-• Step 1: Login to the Army Remote Workspace.
+• Step 1: Login to the Army Remote Workspace (AVD).

 • Step 2: Login to the Army Unified Directory Service (AUDS).